pirelenito/js_that_lives_on/slides/project_organization.md

 # Popularized by Rails

 --
-# Got to be a better way
+# It got to be a better way

 --
-# Put similar things togheter
+# Why not put similar things togheter?

 --
 # Into "Packages"